kaysond/trafficjam/README.md

 ## How TrafficJam Works
 TrafficJam works by adding some firewall (`iptables`) rules to the docker network you specify.
 First, it blocks all traffic on the network.
 Then it adds a rule that only allows traffic to/from the container(s) you specify in the whitelist.
 It continually monitors the docker network to make sure the rules stay up to date as you add or remove containers.

+## Dependencies
+trafficjam requires the `br_netfilter` kernel module to filter traffic on docker networks.
+If the module is not loaded, trafficjam will attempt to load it automatically.
+In some cases, it cannot be loaded automatically (e.g. rootless docker), and must be loaded manually, such as by adding "br_netfilter" to /etc/modules.

 ## Setup Examples

 ### Vanilla Docker